-The University of Tulsa College of Engineering and Natural Sciences and the Kendall College of Arts and Sciences have partnered to offer an International Engineering and Language/International Science and Language dual degree program that features a degree in an engineering or science discipline and a degree in language offered by the School of Language and Literature in five years.
+The University of Tulsa College of Engineering and Natural Sciences and the Kendall College of Arts and Sciences have partnered to create the International Engineering/Science and Language dual degree program that features a degree in an engineering or science discipline and a degree in a language offered by the School of Language and Literature in five years.

 - First semester – study engineering, science, language, culture and electives in the target language at a partner university